Avsterx9/steam-deals-backend/README.md

 >     <summary>Upgrade your system packages and install as editable</summary>
 >
 >     ```bash
->     pip3 install -U pip setuptools wheel  # Upgrade your packaged used for building
+>     pip3 install -U pip setuptools wheel  # Upgrade your packages used for building
 >     python3.8 -m venv venv/               # Create virtual environment in the `./venv/` directory
 >     . venv/bin/activate                   # Activate it
 >     pip3 install -e .                     # Install `steam-deals` as editable